MathiasLinux/sae_401_bo/README.md

 ## License

-This project is licensed under the GNU Gebneral Public License v2.0 - see the LICENSE.md file for details
+This project is licensed under the GNU General Public License v2.0 - see the LICENSE.md file for details

 ## Contributors